 A bit on LATCH

-New regulations were put into effect starting in February of 2015 that stated that once your child’s weight plus the weight of your seat exceed 65 lbs, you must discontinue using LATCH.
+New regulations put into effect starting in February of 2014 state that once your child’s weight plus the weight of your seat exceeds 65 pounds, you must discontinue using LATCH.
 All seats can be installed with either LATCH or a seat belt (but not both, with two exceptions), and with a tether if required.
 When done correctly, these are equally safe.
 Every seat we tested had LATCH connectors in addition to the tether, which is designed to stabilize a seat in a crash.
-All Diono, and Peg Perego convertible seats even allow for rear-facing tethering when a suitable position can be found in the car—an added safety feature.
+All Diono and Peg Perego convertible seats even allow for rear-facing tethering when a suitable position can be found in the car—an added safety feature.